jonathanraes/get-medium/README.md

 # GetMedium

-GetMedium is an Elixir package to solve the problem of Medium's API not having a way to get your blog posts.
-Medium's API currently only allows posting to your blog which is a problem for those of us who want to display all or part of our recent posts on our personal site.
+GetMedium is an Elixir package to solve the problem of Medium's API not having a way to `GET` your blog posts.
+Medium's API currently only allows you to `POST` to your blog which is a problem for those of us who want to display all or part of our recent posts on our personal site.

 GetMedium returns your Medium blog posts or a truncated version of your blog post's content.
 Using `GetMedium.Full.blog_posts` and `GetMedium.Truncated.blog_posts` only requires your Medium RSS URL (see below for details).
 By default, both will return the content with the HTML tags removed.
 If you would like the raw HTML, you can pass `raw: true` as an argument.

-By default, `GetMedium.Truncated.blog_posts` will truncate your blog posts content to 305 characters, then trim that down passed the last space " ".
+By default, `GetMedium.Truncated.blog_posts` will truncate your blog posts content to 305 characters, then trim that down passed the last space.
 For example, if your post ends with "and that's the way the cookie crum", your content will be trimmed to end with "and that's the way the cookie".
 Even if the entire word "crumbles" was there, it would still do the same.
 This is to avoid ending up with partial words.

 ## Installation